Along the Silk Road

 Short visits to the attractions of Karakol if time permits, or possibly the next day.
 These are the beautiful Russian Orthodox church and a Dungan mosque that looks more like a Chinese temple.
 Near Karakol is a park containing the tomb, a monument and museum dedicated to the Russian explorer Przwalsky.

 From Karakol we travel to the border crossing with Kazakhstan at Karkara, on a plateau where in summer the herds graze with nomads on their horses guarding them, living in yurts with their families.
 On on way you will see more horses than people!

 Arrival in the village Saty, near the first Kolsai lake where you can walk and/or ride horse tomorrow.
 Overnight in a friendly Kazakh homestay.

 The three Kolsai lakes invite walking, horse riding, swimming and fishing.
 The first mountain lake is situated at 1800 meters and is the largest.
-The second is 9 kms away, including an increase of 450 meters, a challenging hike (and back!) for a day.
+Lake two is 9 kms away, including an increase of 450 meters, a challenging hike (and back!) for a day.
 Unless you opt for a spectacular horseback ride – not for cautious types!

 You end the day in the homestay in Saty at the local Kazakh family.

 You will first visit Charyn Canyon, certainly the most spectacular attraction in this area.
 An ideal place for hiking and having a picnic.
 Then to the Altyn Emel nature reserve further north, driving through mostly empty Kazakh steppe.

 Accommodation and dinner in a homestay in the village of Basshi.